Helmsley Building: Architecture

-The Helmsley Building was designed by Warren & Wetmore.
-The design is influenced by that of the Manhattan Municipal Building, which spanned Chambers Street in Lower Manhattan, with side wings projecting to the west and east.
+The Helmsley Building was designed by Warren & Wetmore in the Beaux-Arts style.
+Its design is influenced by that of the Manhattan Municipal Building in Lower Manhattan—which also spanned a street, Chambers Street—and includes side wings projecting to the west and east.
 The wings slightly resemble the "court of honor" designed by Reed and Stem, another collaborator in the Grand Central project.

-Inside the base are two S-ramps carrying Park Avenue to the Park Avenue Viaduct.
-The western ramp carries southbound traffic and the eastern ramp carries northbound traffic.
-The building's lobby is between the two ramps, while pedestrian arcades run to the outside of either ramp; the arcades connect 45th and 46th Streets.
-The arcades contain storefronts on the sides facing away from the viaduct's ramps: the west side of the western arcade and the east side of the eastern arcade.
+Inside the base are two S-ramps carrying Park Avenue to the Park Avenue Viaduct between 45th and 46th Streets.
+The western ramp carries southbound traffic and the eastern ramp the northbound.
+The building's lobby lies between the portals, with storefront-lined pedestrian arcades running on the outside of either ramp.
 The arcades are connected to Grand Central North, a system of passageways that lead to Grand Central, which opened in 1999.

-The eastern and western wings are each 15 stories tall, while a centrally positioned tower rises another 20 stories.
+The eastern and western wings are each 15 stories tall, with a centrally positioned tower rising to 35 stories.
 The lowest four stories comprise the base, which include the lobbies and the viaduct ramps.
 The eleven stories above it comprise an office block with a floor plan shaped like an irregular "H" aligned west–east.
 The western wings project further than the eastern wings, and the center of the northern facade curves slightly inward.
 The 20-story tower has a floor plan measuring 143.5 by 123 ft.
 It terminates in a pyramidal roof with an octagonal base.